nikantonelli/WSJFBoard/README.md

 ![alt text](https://github.com/nikantonelli/WSJFBoard/blob/FiveVariable/images/sliders.png)

-The slider panel loads with the current values, but you then have to select a project node.
+The slider panel loads with the current values and project, but you then can select a different project node.
 This is handy if you want to transfer numbers from the current node to another one

 Portfolio Items of interest can be selected by entering a query in the App Settings (via gear in top right of app).